 The problem with hook up culture, then, is not that people are friends with benefits.
 It’s that they’re not.
 As one of my students concluded about one of her hook up partners: “You could have labeled it friends with benefits… without the friendship maybe?”

 Hook up culture is an “engine of female progress” only if we take-for-granted that our destination is a caricature of male sexuality, one in which sex is a game with a winner and a loser.
 But do we really want sex to be competitive?
 Is “keep[ing] pace with the boys,” as Rosin puts it, really what liberation looks like?
-I think we can do better.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+I think we can do better.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.